Vishwa2684/digit-recognizer/frontend/README.md

 # React + Vite

-The site is hosted using netlify to access the site [https://mnistpred.netlify.app]{click here}
+The site is hosted using netlify to access the site [https://mnistpred.netlify.app][click here]

 The site works when the owner starts hosting the server